ABOUT GREEN CORRIDOR

 The Green Corridor District was created and operates to encourage Energy Efficient improvements and Wind Storm Resistance to residential and commercial property.
 The Board is composed of select representatives from the founding municipal “Corridor” including Coral Gables, Cutler Bay, Palmetto Bay, Pinecrest, Miami Shores, Miami, and South Miami, however its program has been extended throughout Florida.

-Some document files attached to the Green Cordist website pages may be in a format that requires an additional browser extension or a special application on your computer or device to be able to open them.
-The following disclosures describe how to utilize the most commonly found types of files in use at the Green Cordist website.
+Some document files attached to the Green Corridor website pages may be in a format that requires an additional browser extension or a special application on your computer or device to be able to open them.

 Some of these document files are produced by the PDF application.
 Please note that some more-recent browsers have the ability to download and view PDFs.
 To download and view PDF files, please download a PDF reader such as Adobe Acrobat Reader.

 BOARD OF DIRECTORS

 Former - Mayor Cindy Lerner, Village of Pinecrest - At Large Chair

 Cindy Lerner was elected Mayor of Pinecrest, Florida in November 2008 and subsequently re-elected for a second four year term, without opposition, in 2012.
 Throughout her eight year term, Mayor Lerner led the Village to being a leader in sustainable practices and Climate Change policies.
 She has been invited by the White House to The US – China Climate Leaders Summits in Los Angeles in 2015 and in Beijing in 2016 as a presenter.